100 years of accessories history

 What began in 1923 with the production of photo accessories and the packaging of photo chemicals, and was later supplemented by a laboratory equipment wholesaler, continues to change the world of accessories to this day.
 In its anniversary year 2023, Hama has around 18,000 products in its range.

 Europe's No. 1 accessories supplier starts out as a one-man business

 In 1923, Hanke Martin, only 18 years old and a trained photographer, founded Hamaphot KG in his parents' flat in Dresden.
-He focuses on the wholesale and manufacture of photographic accessories, laboratory equipment and shooting accessories.
-In 1933, the company moves into its first independent premises.
+He focuses on the manufacture of photographic and recording accessories and the wholesale of laboratory equipment.
+In 1932, the company moves into its first independent premises.
 In 1939, the Second World War begins and all five young men of the twelve-strong Hamaphot workforce are drafted into the Wehrmacht, including the company founder, in 1940.
 Nevertheless, operations continue until the air raid on 13 February 1945 which reduces the building to rubble.

 1945 – The end becomes a new beginning

 At the beginning of May 1945, Martin Hanke was taken prisoner of war by the Americans.
 By the end of May 1945, he was already released to Monheim in Bavaria, which was in the American occupation zone.
 Martin Hanke quickly recognised the opportunity to build a new existence in Bavaria and allowed his wife and their four children to join him from the Soviet zone at adventurous risk.
 In 1946, Hanke obtained a business licence in Monheim, where the business enabled him to take on employees before the currency reform in 1948.

 In the decades to come, the global company Hama develops, which in its anniversary year of 2023 will have around 18,000 products in its range and 2500 employees worldwide, 1500 of them at its headquarters in Monheim.